 If your dog is suffering from bloat, it requires prompt attention.
 Treating bloat may require decompressing the stomach to relieve excess gas, managing shock, and steadying the heart rate.
 Once your dog’s heart rate is stable, we will be able to perform surgery.
-If you notice that your dog’s stomach looks distended, or if she seems uncomfortable, don’t delay on getting to the vet, because it could be a veterinary emergency.
+If you notice that your dog has bloated stomach, your dog’s stomach feels hard, looks distended, or if she seems uncomfortable, don’t delay getting to the vet, because it could be a veterinary emergency.

 As we mentioned earlier, the exact cause of bloat is not known, which can make it difficult to prevent.
 However, there are some things you can do to minimize the risk, including:

 - Feeding your dog two or more meals a day